OllisGit/OctoPrint-DisplayLayerProgress/README.md

 **ATTENTION:**
-- The layer information output only works with "Cura"/"Simplify3D" generated G-Code, because these Slicer insert the layer information directly as comments in the file.
+- The layer information works only when the slicer adds "layer-indicator" to the g-code (CURA-Example as comments like ```;LAYER:10```).
+Then these indicators are parsed via a regular-expression.
+- Currently supported slicers: CURA, Simplify3D, KISSlicer.
+You can add your own layer-expressions in Plugin-Settings.
 If you want to use "slic3r", see [Enhancement #8](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress/issues/8)
 - Sometimes there is a "Post Processing script" that deletes all comments (e.g. see [Issue #33](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress/issues/33))
 - You need to upload your G-Code after installation of the plugin again (if you want to reuse already stored models in OctoPrint), because while uploading the G-Code is modfied
 - The total height "calculation" can be done in two ways: 1)the max Z-Value in the G-Code, 2) max Z-Value with extrusion in this height
+- The height/layer information is sometimes not matching with G-Code Viewer, because the viewer did a lot of "magic" (e.g. add extrusion diameter to height)

 **Comment Format Examples:**